canimus/cuallee/test/unit/how-to-test.md

 # How To Setup Test Environment
-This guide simplifies the process of unit testing `cuallee` with `PyTest`.
+This guide assists with the setup of unit testing `cuallee` with `PyTest`.

 ## PostgreSQL